VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_7 Indirect-Syscall-Dropper/Chapter_7 LAB_Playbook.md

 #### Global Variables
 To store the memory address from the syscall instruction of the respective native function, and also to be able to provide the memory address later for the assembly code in the ``syscalls.asm`` file, we declare a global variable for each syscall address, which is declared as a pointer.
-Also in this case, the indirect syscall poc, this code is implemented only for the native function ``NtAllocateVirtualMemory`` and must be completed by the workshop attendee based on the code scheme for ``NtAllocateVirtualMemory`` which can be seen in the code section below.
+Also in this case in the indirect syscall poc, this code is implemented only for the native function ``NtAllocateVirtualMemory`` and must be completed by the workshop attendee based on the code scheme for ``NtAllocateVirtualMemory`` which can be seen in the code section below.
 <details>
 <summary>Code</summary>